ManticoreGamesInc/platform-documentation/src/references/scenes.md

 ## Parties

-If players are in a party, and the party leader has the option **Play with Party** enabled, then when using `TransferToScene`, all party members will be transferred if the number of players in the party does not exceeded the maximum players allowed for the scene.
+If players are in a party, and the party leader has the option **Play with Party** enabled, then when using `TransferToScene`, all party members will be transferred if the number of players in the party does not exceed the maximum players allowed for the scene.

 ## Migrating from Child Games to Scenes